Galser/tf-getting-started/README.md

     ```
     > Note that prefix -/+ means that Terraform will destroy and recreate the resource, rather than updating it in-place.
 While some attributes can be updated in-place (which are shown with the ~ prefix), changing the AMI for an EC2 instance requires recreating it.
 Terraform handles these details for you, and the execution plan makes it clear what Terraform will do.

-    Answer yes to teh Terraform's question, and here is the possible output :
+    Answer yes to the Terraform's question, and here is the possible output :
     ```
     aws_instance.example: Destroying... [id=i-018d5c68823d11250]
     aws_instance.example: Still destroying... [id=i-018d5c68823d11250, 10s elapsed]